-Located in a beautiful valley in the heart of the Peruvian Andes, we are running an ever expanding permaculture project (currently focusing on the growing and harvesting of our avocados).
+Located in a beautiful valley in the heart of the Peruvian Andes, we are running an ever-expanding organic farming project (currently focusing on the growing and harvesting of avocados).

 Hablantes de Espanol y Ingles son bienvenidos!
 Hablamos los dos.
-Por favor usa Google Translate (traductor) si solo hablas Espanol!!
+Por favor avisanos o usa Google Translate (traductor) si solo hablas Espanol!!

-Some of what we offer include a warm, welcoming and fun community of people to learn and work with and a chance to live in an incredible and peaceful location in the Andes Mountains (see photos!), waking up every morning to stunning views, the sounds of birds and fresh food.
-There are also many things to do in the region, plenty of free avocados of different kinds and a chance to experience an unseen side of Peru while living an alternative, sustainable, natural lifestyle removed from society, with a great group of people.
+Some of what we offer include a warm, welcoming community of people to learn and work with and a chance to live in an incredible, remote and peaceful location in the Andes Mountains (see photos!).Tucked high up in the mountains and away from the rest of the world, wake up every morning to remarkable mountain views, the sounds of birds and fresh food.
+There are many things to do in the region, plenty of free avocados and a chance to experience an unseen side of Peru while living an alternative, sustainable, natural lifestyle removed from society, with a great group of people.

 We do not offer food currently (we are working on this and there will be occasional food provided) but have plenty of avocados to be eaten (a versatile fruit as you will see!!) and volunteers can use our firewood and beautiful woodfire kitchen and oven (fresh bread and pizza!) at any time.
 Food (rice, potatoes, pasta, bread, vegetables etc) should be purchased from Celendin (very cheap local market) before arrival or on days off, there is only a very small shop near our property).

-Currently our main priority is harvesting, caring for and tending to the various avocado trees that we have on the property (2000 trees right now) and general house, gardening, planting and farm duties that we need help with!
+One of the main priorities we have is of course harvesting, caring for and tending to the various avocado trees that we have on the property (2000 trees right now) and general house, gardening, planting and farm duties that we need help with!

 These range from cooking, general garden, carpentry, art/design and farm work, to helping with the organization, management and planning of the project and property to helping manage various online platforms and the digital side of the project.
 People with knowledge of permaculture and organic farming are highly desired.